bminer/node-static-asset/README.md

 Notice that static-asset added a URL fingerprint (the UNIX timestamp 1318365481) to the filename.
 If you are using the default "cache strategy":
-	-In development environments (based on NODE_ENV), the URL fingerprint will be updated whenever the file changes
+- In development environments (based on `process.env.NODE_ENV`), the URL fingerprint will be updated whenever the file changes
-	-In production environments, the URL fingerprints are cached and cannot change until the server is restarted.
+- In production environments, the URL fingerprints are cached and cannot change until the server is restarted.

-### Advanced Usage
+## More Advanced Usage

 You can override the "cache strategy" with your own implementation that might allow you to: